amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ---

 ###Reading the Data
-First we load the activity data.
-We use strings as character vectors to facilitate conversion to dates.
+First we load the activity monitoring data from the csv file.
+We use strings as character vectors to facilitate conversion to POSIX dates.

 ```r